 It all starts with a team.
-Create a team and invite people with whom you want to collaborate.
+Create a team from scratch, use an existing Microsoft 365 group or team, or choose a template to speed things up.
+Then invite people to collaborate with.
 In most cases, you will invite people from your product team, department, or organization.

 However, some situations require you to partner with people outside your company, like freelancers or consultants.
 Luckily, you can also add guest users to your team.

 Basically, channels are conversations you have with different people from the team.
-Similarly to Slack, you can form channels around a team, project, or a topic.
-They are a place where you chat, hold meetings, add files, and collaborate with people.
+Similarly to Slack, you can form channels around a team, project, or topic.
+They are a place where you can chat, hold meetings, add files, and collaborate with others.

 Tabs help you navigate through your channel content.
-By default, you have three tabs: Conversations, Files, and Wiki.
-Their names are straightforward—the Conversations tab stores every chat you have with a person in a channel, while the Files tab stores all the documents you shared with people inside the channel.
-The Wiki tab is a smart text editor where you can draft, edit, and chat.
+By default, you have three tabs: Posts, Files, and Wiki.
+Their names are straightforward—the Posts tab stores every chat you have within a channel, while the Files tab stores all the documents you shared with people inside the channel.
+The Wiki tab is a smart text editor where you can draft, edit notes, and chat.
 You can add more custom or built-in tabs, if you want.

 1. Integration of all tools in a single place

-Microsoft made Teams so convenient.
+Microsoft has put convenience at the heart of Teams.
 You have a chat tool that also has all the other apps in it.
 You can make a video or audio call, work on files without leaving a chat, and schedule a meeting or share a task with people from a channel.

-2. No additional cost for Office 365 users
+2. No additional cost for Microsoft 365 users

-Additional cost can be a deal breaker for some companies.
-The good news is that if your company already has an Office 365 license, the Teams feature won’t cost you a dime.
-On the other side, standalone chat tools like Slack or Google Hangouts can mean an extra expense for your organization.
+Additional costs can be a deal-breaker for some companies.
+The good news is that if your company already has an Microsoft 365 license, the Teams feature won’t cost you a dime.
+On the other hand, standalone chat tools like Slack or Google Hangouts can mean an extra expense for your organization.
 Moreover, if you don’t need premium functionalities, you can always use a free version of Teams.